 Indirect Evaporative Cooler Special Research Model

 This section summarizes the model implemented in the component EvaporativeCooler:Indirect:ResearchSpecial.
 Examples of this evaporative cooler are shown in the following figures, without and with a relief valve.
 This model differs from the other indirect evaporative coolers in that, under part load conditions, it can modulate so that the air leaving the cooler just meets a dry bulb temperature setpoint.

-It is also a simple model with a constant effectiveness.
+The indirect research special evaporative cooler (IEC) machine provides improved modeling features needed for data center and other hybrid cooling applications.
+The new model includes performance curves for variable effectiveness, fan power, and pump power.
+It is intended to be able to model IEC machines that have 1) variable speed secondary fans, 2) variable speed pumps for water recirculation and spraying, and 3) ability to operate in a dry mode.
+Such IEC machines can modulate the cooling power during operation by varying either the secondary side fan speed or the intensity of water spray or both.
+To simplify the model it is assumed that the device’s internal controls are such that, when it is operating as a “Wet” evaporative cooler, secondary fan and spray pump operation are linked together so that there is a one-to-one mapping between them at any given part load situation.
+This allows formulating the fan and pump power performance curves to be based on the same independent variable, secondary air flow fraction.

 Figure 1 Research Special Indirect Evaporative Cooler